 Any copy of press articles or books on any existing or future medium must be declared each year to the Centre français d'exploitation du droit de copie.

 Consequently, each of the Parties shall fulfil its own obligations with regard to the Centre français d'exploitation du droit de copie, and neither Party shall be held liable regarding insufficient or erroneous declarations made by the other Party to this rights collection body.
+The Client is informed that press panoramas or digital copies of press articles provided for by the Agency are intended for a single user only unless the Client has entered into a specific agreement with the CFC.
+Any internal or external diffusion by the Client is subject to a specific agreement with the CFC.
+Failure to do so may result in the suspension by the CFC of the Agency’s access to its catalog for the Client.
+Shout it be the case, the Agency shall not be liable for the non-completion of the Missions requiring access to the CFC’s catalog.

 The provisions of this article shall survive and continue to apply even if the Contract is annulled, cancelled, terminated or rescinded, for any reason whatsoever.